JanHerca/urantiapedia/input/markdown/en/Innerface/Vol6/Innerface_vol6_4.md

 In the last two decades, enormous advances have been made in the correct determining of ages of sedimentary and other rock strata.
 There is no use in still throwing up the criticism that radiotracer dating is unreliable.
 In any case, it was never the technology that was the main problem for it was highly accurate.
 Rather, it was the sampling methods and the interpretation of their results by field workers with little knowledge of basic science that was the main cause of confusion.

 From the modern work, there can be no reasonable doubt that sedimentary beds, including stromatolites, were being laid down in oceanic environments between 3 and 4 billion years ago.
-The ancient stromatolite we showed was the result of the activities of photosynthetic bacteria—which means that bacterial "life" has been present on the planet, and in an oceanic environment, almost as soon as Urantia was cool enough and hospitable enough to permit life to exist.
+The ancient stromatolite we showed was the result of the activities of photosynthetic bacteria—which means that bacterial “life” has been present on the planet, and in an oceanic environment, almost as soon as Urantia was cool enough and hospitable enough to permit life to exist.
 Thus new readers must be confused when they read that the first life implantations were made about half a billion years ago!

 More incompatibilities

 A reading of the Urantia Paper's account of this period (page 658 through to 660), in which the primitive ocean is said to first appear just one billion years ago compared to the 3 billion years indicated by some stromatolites, will show to those with sufficiently open minds that the account given in the Papers is totally incompatible with findings of modern paleontology and geology.
 The reason of course is simple.
 Something along the lines of the account given in The Urantia Book was one of the many current theories circulating in the early part of the century—and the revelators were following the instructions of the mandate in using one of them to fill a gap in their story.
-For the purpose of providing a "universe frame in which to think," it was quite adequate.
+For the purpose of providing a “universe frame in which to think,” it was quite adequate.

 Error, mythology and universe frames

 The truth of this conclusion dawned upon me when I realized that my personal universe frame was not altered in any significant way regardless of which version of Urantia's geological history the revelators had chosen to use.
 All were incorrect and the revelators were not permitted to provide unearned knowledge.
 They assessed that a stop gap version was better for their purpose than some statement to the effect that they could say nothing.
-A little thought will bring the realization that the exact details of Urantia's geological history have no significance for the kind of "universe frame" the revelators wished to provide.
+A little thought will bring the realization that the exact details of Urantia's geological history have no significance for the kind of “universe frame” the revelators wished to provide.
 And, in fact, it is easily conceivable that the provision of the exact details would ultimately bring more harm than good.
 For example, it was the experience of Jesus and his disciples that miraculous events heightened the demand for more miracles but seldom brought recipients closer to God.

 Soon after, it also dawned upon me that stories such as that of Adam and Eve in the Garden of Eden were also in this category.
 My universe frame is not significantly different whether that story is true or whether part or all of it is mythological and has some greater meaning or purpose.